nelaturuharsha/nelaturuharsha.github.io/index.md

 * What mysteries does *over-parameterization* hold?
 Prune, quantize, low-rank but things often work out – but *why*?

 Take a look at my [projects]({{ site.baseurl }}/projects) to see how I've brought these ideas to life.

+(This website is a work in progress, credits: Celia for building it)